-Network Non Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care
+Network Non Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.